coriocharles/MusicBlog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 queue utilizes mongoDB, Node.js, Express, Bootstrap, Vanilla JS, and EJS for templating.
 The application has full CRUD in the MVC structure.
-Behinds beguilingly simple, elegant appearance is 22 different routes and 15 different EJS views.
+Behind a beguilingly simple appearance is 22 different routes and 15 different EJS views.
 I tried to refine my styling with this project and I hope its smooth design and feel reflect that.

 ## Usage
 Use the new button to add new entries to your queue.